-Senator asks for ethics probe into his own stock sales
+Senator asks for ethics review of his stock sales

 The Daily Beast first reported that Loeffler dropped the stock in late January.
 The senator is married to Jeffrey Sprecher, the chairman and CEO of Intercontinental Exchange, which owns the New York Stock Exchange.

-In a tweet early Friday morning, Loeffler said the report was a “ridiculous & baseless attack” and that she doesn’t make investment decisions for her portfolio.
+In a tweet early Friday morning, Loeffler said the report was a “ridiculous & baseless attack.”

 “Investment decisions are made by multiple third-party advisors without my or my husband’s knowledge or involvement,” she tweeted.
+She said she was informed of the decisions three weeks after they were made.

-She wrote that she was informed of the decisions three weeks after they were made.
+Loeffler and her husband offloaded anywhere between about $1.1 million and $2.8 million in stock in January and February from their extensive investment portfolio.
+They dumped between $250,000 and $500,000 in stock in Exxon, as well as between $100,000 and $250,000 holdings on Feb.
+5 in Honeywell International, a multinational aerospace conglomerate.
+The also sold off stocks in the retail store chain Ross, auto parts seller Autozone, manufacturer Catepillar Inc. and Delta Airlines.

-This story has been corrected to show that Burr’s speech was in Washington, D.C., not North Carolina.
+But they plunged between $315,000 and $650,000 into real estate investment firm Blackstone, tech company Oracle and Citrix Systems – a company that develops workplace and telecommuting software.